Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-hSZdK3Pg9AE.md

 ### Transcript

-> can we get a goat simulator easter egg in the game what if i told you there already is one is there one yeah there is isn't there probably pretty sure this one
+> can we get a goat simulator easter egg in the game what if I told you there already is one is there one yeah there is isn't there probably pretty sure this one